makzu/lotcastingatemi/CONTRIBUTING.md

 ### What is this?

-This is a web app with a backend written in Ruby on Rails and a frontend written with React.
-It's held together with wishes, dreams, and the webpacker gem in Rails 5.1.
+This is a web app written in React.js, with a backend written in Ruby on Rails.
+It uses the Webpacker gem to package everything up.

 ### How can I run it?

-Make sure you have Ruby *2.4.2*, along with a recent version of Postgres.
+Make sure you have Ruby *2.5.1*, along with a recent version of Postgres.
 You'll also need [Yarn](https://yarnpkg.com/en/) and Node.js installed

 Once you have the repo cloned, run `bin/setup` and it *should* get everything